-Entries tagged with 'Not Your Mother's Casseroles'
+'Not Your Mother's Casseroles' on Serious Eats

 This Bread and Onion Panade with Spicy Greens from Faith Durand's Not Your Mother's Casseroles takes crisp cubes of sour dough and layers them with sticky sweet caramelized onions, bitter spicy greens, and nutty shredded gruyère.
 Once the casserole is assembled it's doused with warm chicken stock and baked until the top is bubbly brown, and the greens on the surface are just short of charred.

 Back in November we discovered that beet greens make for a fantastic gratin courtesy of a recipe from Alton Brown's Good Eats 2: The Middle Years.
 So when we came across this Beet Gratin with Goat Cheese and Greens from Faith Durand's Not Your Mother's Casseroles we had a feeling that adding sliced beets and goat cheese to the mix would only make the gratin that much better.